Package types

 Push a package to the repository

-Push a package to the Upbound Marketplace using the up xpkg push
+Push a package to the Upbound Marketplace using the crossplane xpkg push

 command.